-When companies hold shares of other listed companies as cross-shareholdings2, they should disclose their policy with respect to doing so, including their policies regarding the reduction of cross-shareholdings.
-In addition, the board should annually assess whether or not to hold each individual cross-shareholding, specifically examining whether the purpose is appropriate and whether the benefits and risks from each holding cover the company's cost of capital.
+When companies hold shares of other listed companies as cross-shareholdings, they should disclose their policy with respect to doing so, including their policies regarding the reduction of cross-shareholdings.
+In addition, the board should examine the mid- to long-term economic rationale and future outlook of major cross-shareholdings on an annual basis, taking into consideration both associated risks and returns.
+The annual examination should result in the board's detailed explanation of the objective and rationale behind cross-shareholdingsannually assess whether or not to hold each individual cross-shareholding, specifically examining whether the purpose is appropriate and whether the benefits and risks from each holding cover the company's cost of capital.
 The results of this assessment should be disclosed.